Princeton-CDH/cdh-ansible/docs/applications/cdhweb.md

 Examples of valid values: `release/3.15`, `feature/my-branch`, `v4.2.1`

-For more details on Tower deployment steps and command-line deployment, see the [Deployment Guide](../deployment-guide.md).

 ## Related playbooks

 - `cdhweb` — deploys the CDH Web application to staging or production.